Reese Witherspoon Celebrates National Pizza Day: Find Out Her Favorite Places To Get A Slice

 “Who wants a pizza this?” she cleverly captioned the Instagram post.
 And, of course, she added the pizza emoji for extra effect.

-The mom of three also told her fans to check out her Instagram Story where she had more pizza-related content, including information about her four favorite places to get pizza around the world.
+The mom-of-three also told her fans to check out her Instagram Story, where she had more pizza-related content, including information about her four favorite places to get pizza around the world.

-No. 1 on the list is MOD Pizza in Portland, Oregon.
-Witherspoon explained that she would go to the restaurant for “sustenance after those long days of hiking the mountains” when filming the 2014 movie Wild.
+Number one on the list is MOD Pizza in Portland, Oregon.
+Witherspoon explained that she would go to the restaurant for “sustenance after those long days of hiking the mountains” when filming the 2014 movie, Wild.
 It must have definitely helped her stay strong as she earned an Academy Award nomination for the role.

 Queenstown, New Zealand’s the Cow is No. 2 on the list.
 She said that while she and her co-stars were filming A Wrinkle in Time in the country, she made it their “mission to check out all the local eateries.”
 Witherspoon included a photo of herself and Mindy Kaling — in costume — eating slices from the “most precious little pizza spot.”

 Next on the list is La Bicyclette in Carmel, California, which the actress said is best when you want some rosé with your pizza.
-This restaurant she spent a lot of time at with the cast of Big Little Lies.
+This is a restaurant that she spent a lot of time at with the cast of Big Little Lies.
 She featured a snapshot of one of the eatery’s pies topped with what appears to be mushrooms.

 Last, but not least, is the aforementioned Pizzana.
 Witherspoon said that she loves the place because it makes “perfectly-sized pizza with the yummiest crust” and because they use ingredients from Italy for “authentic” flavors.
 She shared another photo of herself in the restaurant’s kitchen in which she is standing next to a woman who is tossing dough around in the air.